aajacobs101/stock-analysis/README.md

 ![2018_Analysis](https://user-images.githubusercontent.com/111163264/188523694-f280b95f-ca76-45de-81ab-d2cfa7c32c11.PNG)

 2018 has a different story to tell.
 Only two of the stacks, ENPH and RUN, saw a positive return.
 We would need to do some additional research to determine why we such a dramatic shift.

+## *Summary*

+Refactoring is a necessary part of coding.
+As we learn and improve in our craft it is necessary and beneficial to revisit code to see if it can be improved or optimized.
+However, in coding as in life, sometimes we get it right the first time around.
+When we refactor code we run the risk of damaging or adding unnecessary complexity.
+Wisdom...
+We also have to take into consideration the amount of time it will take to refactor vs the benifit we hope to achieve.

+As far as our code is concered, we were successful at decreasing the amount of time it took to run.
+However, I am new to coding and refactoring this bit of code took me a couple of hours.
+I will need to run that code 14,400 times just to break even.
+Advantage, I learned and practiced the skills taught in the module.
+Disadvantage, it wasn't necessary at all.